bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-21">21.
 Remove Duplicated from Array</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-You can easily remove duplicates with Set in JavaScript.
-Its a life saver.
+<p>You can easily remove duplicates with Set in JavaScript.
+Its a life saver.</p>
 <pre>
 const removeDuplicates = (arr) => &lbrack;...new Set(arr)&rbrack;;
 console.log(removeDuplicates(&lbrack;1, 2, 3, 3, 4, 4, 5, 5, 6&rbrack;));